WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 You can ignore this, but if you want to fully verify your download, you need to ask people you trust to confirm that the key fingerprint belongs to zkSNACKs.
 :::

-4. Extract the archive while keeping the file permissions: `tar -pxzf WasabiLinux-${currentVersion}.tar.gz`.
+4. Extract the archive while keeping the file permissions: `tar -pxzf Wasabi-${currentVersion}.tar.gz`.

 5. Run Wasabi by executing `./wassabee`.